The Complete Guide to Mind Mapping Basics

 You can also refer them to MindMap AI to get started with mind mapping today!

-According to chunking theory, most brains manage 3β7 pieces of information at once.
-Start there: promote the top ideas to primary branches and nest the rest.
-MindMap AI helps visually segment these with automatic color coding.
+According to chunking theory, most brains manage 3 –7 pieces of information at once.
+Start by making your top ideas the main branches and nest supporting details beneath them.
+MindMap AI makes this easy with automatic color coding that visually separates each branch.

 - Export as PDF, PNG, SVG, CSV, or Markdown when you need a static version.

-Think of a mind map as the hub, and your paragraphs or transcripts as the spokes.
-Many users paste class notes into the Text to Mind Map converter and then use the map to guide focused reading or project planning.
+Mind maps don’t have to replace your notes - they enhance them.
+Think of the map as the hub and your detailed notes or transcripts as the spokes.
+Many learners paste class notes into the Notes to Mind Map converter, then use the visual map to guide focused reading, revision, or project planning.

 Still have questions?
 Visit the full FAQ page or drop a comment - our team typically replies within one business day.